 Moreover, there is no chance of simply waiting out the warrant for your arrest, because no statute of limitations is applicable.

 With all of this information in mind, it is sometimes possible to avoid traveling to Utah for court appearances, which can be incredibly disruptive to your daily work schedule if you happen to live far away.
 If you were charged with a misdemeanor, Utah’s laws give you the option to enter a plea (e.g. “guilty,” “not guilty”) by submitting a signed, sworn document called an affidavit to the appropriate court.
 Your attorney will take care of preparing and submitting the affidavit on your behalf.
 If you are able to obtain approval from the judge, you will not have to make a physical court appearance.

 If you were charged with a felony, the rules regarding court appearances are a little different.
-Under Utah Code § 77-13-4, “All pleas in felony cases shall be entered by the defendant in open court and the proceedings recorded,” which means you generally must appear in person.
+Under Utah Code § 77-13-4, dictates that you generally must appear in person.
 However, if your attorney is able to have the felony charges against you reduced to misdemeanor charges, which is contingent on approval from the prosecutor, it may be possible to submit an affidavit rather than traveling all the way to Utah for court proceedings.

 If I Get Convicted, Can I Seal or Expunge My Record?

 Fines and sentencing aren’t the only consequences of a criminal conviction.
 You will also receive a criminal record, which can be a heavy burden to bear when it comes to seeking employment, qualifying for loans, or earning the professional licenses you need to advance in your career field.